zacanger/wmjs/README.md

   },
   // when truthy, logs go to `/tmp/wmjs-${DATE-TIMESTAMP}.log`
   debugLog: false, // doesn't do anything yet
-  terminal: 'xterm', // terminal to spawn
+  terminal: 'xterm', // terminal to spawn,
+  focusFollowsMouse: false // true by default
 })
 ```